These terms are effective as of 1 January 2022, and has been amended on 3 April 2022.

 10. Confidentiality

-Eperoto undertakes not to disclose confidential information of the User to third parties directly or indirectly without the prior written consent of the user.
+Eperoto undertakes not to disclose Confidential information of the User to third parties directly or indirectly without the prior written consent of the user.
 Eperoto undertakes to only disclose confidential information received within Eperoto on a strict need-to-know basis.
 Eperoto shall ensure that those to whom confidential information is shared observe and are bound by a confidentiality agreement.

 a.
 Privacy Policy